How to Become an SEO Specialist

 How Do I Start a Career in SEO?

-SEO skills typically fall into three categories: technical skills (including expertise with the software, platforms, and digital tools of SEO), transferable skills (like sales, marketing or communications skills), and adaptable skills (like strategy, teamwork, and organization).
-That first category should get top billing on your resume—your technical SEO skills should be the first thing the reader’s eye lands on when they look at your resume.
+SEO skills typically fall into three categories: technical skills (including expertise with the software, platforms, and digital tools of SEO), transferable skills (like sales, marketing, or communications skills), and adaptable skills (like strategy, teamwork, and organization).
+That first category should get top billing on your resume – knowledge of technical SEO best practices and techniques should be the first thing the reader’s eye lands on when they look at your resume.
 Transferable and adaptive skills can then be cited at the bottom of the page or woven throughout.

 Here, what will impress potential Hiring Managers most is hard information.
 This can be presented in two ways.
-First, emphasize your training and skills by walking the reader through the how of what you’ve done, perhaps by focusing on a single project – the courses you’ve attended, the techniques and strategies you’ve used, the insights you’ve gained, and so on.
+First, emphasize your digital marketing training and skills by walking the reader through the how of what you’ve done, perhaps by focusing on a single project – the SEO courses you’ve attended, the techniques and strategies you’ve used, the insights you’ve gained, and so on.
 Your portfolio can tell a story, beginning with what you set out to accomplish, what challenges you faced, and what you did to overcome them.
 Even if you have no paid experience working directly in SEO, your portfolio can feature the results of the hands-on exercises you conducted in your SEO course.

 Then, dig deep into the data.
-Statistics are your best endorsement – see if you can identify meaningful metrics that speak to the success of your SEO projects, such as growth in total pageviews or new visitors, an expanded audience in the mobile market, a jump in your page rankings, or even a measurable improvement in your page loading times.
+Statistics are your best endorsement – see if you can identify meaningful metrics that speak to the success of your SEO efforts, such as high-ranking blog posts or web pages, growth in total pageviews or new visitors, an expanded audience in the mobile market, a jump in your page rankings, or even a measurable improvement in your page loading times.
 For these, you’ll need to rely on numbers – and while more is typically better, make sure you’re presenting them in a way that makes an impact, but doesn’t overwhelm.
 Charts and graphs are great; long lists of numbers are not.

-Once your career as an SEO Specialist is underway, take it to the next level by networking with others in your industry and raising your personal profile.
-Unsurprisingly, developing a wide network as an SEO Specialist begins online.
-Consider starting your own industry-related website to showcase your own original strategies, demonstrate thought leadership, and share your work while also growing your personal platform.
+Once your career as an SEO expert is underway, take it to the next level by networking with SEO agencies, as well as other professionals in SEO, digital marketing, and content marketing, and raise your personal profile.
+Unsurprisingly, developing a wide network as an SEO expert begins online.
+Consider starting your own SEO industry-related website to showcase your own SEO efforts, demonstrate thought leadership, and share your work while also growing your personal platform.
 Here, your own page ranking is your best endorsement; building out a strong online presence is to one’s benefit in virtually any field, but particularly in SEO, where the proof is in the pudding.

-There are also several networking events for people working SEO, both online and offline, which offer excellent opportunities to meet people in your field.
-SEO conferences, workshops, and virtual summits give you the chance to brush up on your skills while also connecting to others in your line of work.
+There are also several networking events for people working in SEO, both online and offline, which offer excellent opportunities to meet people in your field.
+SEO conferences, workshops, and resources like Search Engine Journal can help you stay connected and in tune with the industry.

 We offer a wide variety of programs and courses built on adaptive curriculum and led by leading industry experts.